 Stepbet also rarely-to-never gives exceptions for a device that breaks, malfunctions, gets lost, etc. during a Stepbet game.
 We kind of get that, but still.
 Boo.

 We thought the typical $40 was a bit steep for one game, even if it is only technically being held hostage for six weeks (in the event that you are successful, that is).
 Honestly, we’d still work our butts off to save even our 20 bucks.
-We’d love to see more shorter game duration options with slightly less pot money to contribute.
+The Stepbet membership has several options for shorter game duration options with cheaper pot contributions, and we’d like to see more of those available for the free version of the app.

 So in short, we generally like Stepbet, but we recognize it is not a good fit for everyone.

-If you’re looking for high motivation and a little extra cash, we recommend giving StepBet a try!
+If you’re looking for high motivation and a little extra cash, we recommend giving this app a try!

 If you’re looking to avoid additional stress in your life or do not have a reliable tracking device, maybe give this app a pass.